LaFourmiVolante/Once-Human-with-No-Spyware/README.md

 The licence is Creative Common --  CC-by-nc-sa 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.fr)

-You need to install and launch the .exe app available in    .
+You need to install and launch the .exe app available in branch 2.